Towards Safe and Efficient Through-the-Canopy Autonomous Fruit Counting with UAVs: Introduction

 Detection alone, however, is not sufficient for providing reliable fruit counting results using visual data.
 The major challenge in fruit counting with image sequence is the risk of double counting, especially when the same fruit appears multiple times across different frames.
 In \cite{liu2019monocular}, a robust fruit counting framework that integrates detection, tracking, and structure from motion is outlined.
 Detected fruits are used as features and tracked using the Hungarian Algorithm \cite{kuhn1955hungarian}, with the results serving as raw inputs for the structure-from-motion step using COLMAP \cite{schoenberger2016colmap,schoenberger2016colmap2}.
 We adopt this method in our work, tailoring it to data collected from canopy-level flight, and incorporate up-to-date tracking techniques.
 Specifically, we use ByteTrack \cite{zhang2022bytetrack} in place of the Hungarian Algorithm to better maintain fruit tracking, particularly in cases of low-confidence detections.
 This approach is crucial when image quality is reduced due to factors such as strong sunlight or motion blur, conditions that are common in outdoor environments.

 Despite the successes of computer vision techniques in image processing, reliable data collection using autonomous robotic systems remains a challenge.
 Previous efforts to ensure the safety of robots include using UAVs to fly above tree canopies \cite{mokrane2019overtree, apolo2020overtree}, enabling rapid data collection thanks to their agility and maneuverability.
 An alternative solution involves operating ground vehicles \cite{mokrane2020groundcoverage} between tree rows, which has shown promise in counting large fruits in orchards with wall-like canopies, where ground-level data is sufficient to capture most fruits.
 Nevertheless, both methods miss critical vantage points that are essential for detecting fruits in trees with dense foliage.
 Flying at canopy level offers a better solution, as illustrated in Figure~\ref{Fig:three_traj_comp}, which compares simulated fruit counting results in a walnut orchard.
 While some works focusing on image processing collected data using manually controlled canopy-level flights \cite{zheng2023citrus}, \cite{stefas2019orcharduav} addressed this challenge by using stereo images for obstacle avoidance through onboard local planning.
-Our approach offers an alternative solution, relying on fewer onboard sensors by performing state estimation and obstacle detection using the same camera unit, thus ensuring a low-cost, power-efficient data collection vehicle.
+Our approach also ensures safe autonomous navigation using minimal onboard sensors and a memoryless local planner, while providing a more integrated solution by incorporating global planning and a complete fruit counting workflow.